Lombiq/Hastlayer-Timing-Tester/Docs/Usage.md

 * Visual Studio Community Edition 2015 (Version 14)
 * Xilinx Vivado 2016.2

+> While cloning the repository or unpacking the project, make sure that there are no special characters in the path (as Vivado cannot handle them).

 ## How to configure

 To configure Hastlayer Timing Tester, you will have to edit the source file `TimingTestConfig.cs`, the options of which are detailed in comments.